pablouser1/ProxiTok/README.md

 ```

 ## Known issues
-* Right now there is an error when trying to fetch the desired user, there is already a pull request not merged yet fixing this issue on the TikTokApi repo, you can check it out [here](https://github.com/ssovit/TikTok-API-PHP/pull/43)
+* Right now there is an error when trying to fetch the desired user, there is already a pull request not merged yet fixing this issue on the TikTokApi repo, you can check it out [here](https://github.com/ssovit/TikTok-API-PHP/pull/43).  **This is automatically patched after running composer install**

 ## TODO
 * Allow searching for just one video using the ID